 - It hurts more when you first get up in the morning.

-- It’s accompanied by vomiting or new neurological symptoms.
+- It’s accompanied by new neurological symptoms.

 - It gets worse when you exercise, cough, or change position.

 A seizure is sometimes the first sign of a brain tumor, but it can happen at any stage.
-About 50 percent of people with brain tumors experience at least one seizure.
+About

-Personality changes or mood swings
+Personality changes or mood shifts

 - You were easy to get along with, but now you’re more easily irritated.